DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

     jenv add /Library/Java/JavaVirtualMachines/adoptopenjdk-11.jdk/Contents/Home
     ```
 - Recommended: read the [README](README.md) to understand the general structure of the service

+### Database Configuration
+Workspace Manager relies on two databases: one for the app itself, and one for Stairway.
+We will also need a DB for the unit tests.

 #### Option A: Docker Postgres
 ##### Running the Postgres Container